Notes on invariant measures for loop groups: Introduction

+The first half of Section \ref{background} is a review of the definitions of the formal and hyperfunction completions of $C^{\infty}(S^1,G)$, denoted by $\mathbf L G$ and $Hyp(S^1,G)$, respectively.
+The natural inclusions

+are homotopy equivalences.
+The natural observables on the completions (see Section \ref{calculate1} below) are vastly different from the observables on continuous loop spaces, e.g. evaluating a loop at a point.
+The completions are not groups (hence convolution of measures is not defined), and the anti-holomorphic involution corresponding to the unitary form $C^{\infty}(S^1,K)\to C^{\infty}(S^1,G)$ does not continuously extend to the completions.
+A basic theme of these notes is that the support of the measure $\mu_0$ is a kind of surrogate for the missing unitary form of these completions (To clarify: The anti-involution $C^{\infty}(S^1,G)\to C^{\infty}(S^1,G):g \to g^*$ does extend to the completions, hence it makes sense to speak of the positive generalized loops of the completions.
+Inversion $g\to g^{-1}$ does not extend, hence $g\to g^{-*}$ does not extend).

-The first half of Section \ref{background} is a review of the definitions of the formal and hyperfunction completions of $C^{\infty}(S^1,G)$.
-The second half of Section \ref{background} involves more sophisticated structure which is needed for example to explain root subgroup factorization for higher rank groups.
-We will frequently specialize to $K=SU(2)$, to minimize references to the second half.
+The second half of Section \ref{background} involves more sophisticated Lie theoretic structure which is useful for example to explain root subgroup factorization (an analogue of Fourier series for group valued periodic functions, and a key tool for understanding Toeplitz determinants and the measures $\mu_l$) for higher rank groups.
+We will frequently specialize to $K=SU(2)$, to minimize references to the second half of Section \ref{background}.

+In Section \ref{existence} there is an outline of the proof of Theorem \ref{theorem1}, and a discussion of the support properties of $\mu_0$.
+The expectation is that a generalized loop distributed according to $\mu_0$ is, in various senses, as close to being a function on $S^1$ as one can hope, without actually being a function (or even an equivalence class of functions, as in measure theory).
+This is the typical behavior for the spatial trace of a scalar quantum field in two dimensions.

-Section \ref{uniqueness} discusses uniqueness questions about $L_{fin}K$ bi-invariant measures and measure classes on $\mathbf L G$.
+Section \ref{uniqueness} concerns uniqueness questions about $L_{fin}K$ bi-invariant measures and measure classes on the (very thick) formal completion $\mathbf L G$.
 An unsurprising but important takeaway: our expectation is that the theory of $L_{fin}K$ bi-invariant measures and measure classes on $\mathbf L G$ is markedly different from the theory of $K$ bi-invariant measures and measure classes on $G$.
+Nonetheless this is a useful analogy to bear in mind (This is actually more than an analogy; these two examples fit into a common framework involving symmetrizable Kac-Moody groups, as we will describe at the end of Section \ref{Generalizations}).